khannasahab/beautiful-jekyll/hireme.md

 ---

 {: .box-plain}
-Hello there, I am not looking for a job right now but who says we should not keep in touch.
+Hello there, I am not looking for a full time job right now.
+I can surelt add value in your project as a consultant.
+If you have a small to medium sized app, I can develop for you.
 Feel free to drop [email](mailto:{{site.personal_email}}).

 Started my Professional journey in 2010 and fell in love with internet/software there after.
 I consider myself a [Product Engineer](/blogs/software/what-is-product-engineer/).